Biden commutes roughly 1,500 sentences and pardons 39 people in biggest single-day act of clemency

 Others are advocating for Biden to commute the sentences of federal death row prisoners.
 His attorney general, Merrick Garland, paused federal executions.
 Biden had said on the campaign trail in 2020 that he wanted to end the death penalty but he never did, and now, with Trump coming back into office, it’s likely executions will resume.
 During his first term, Trump presided over an unprecedented number of federal executions, carried out during the height of the pandemic.

 But those who received the pardons would have to accept them.
-New California Sen. Adam Schiff, who was the chairman of the congressional committee that investigated the violent Jan.
+New California Sen. Adam Schiff, who was a part of the House committee that investigated the violent Jan.
 6 insurrection, said such a pardon from Biden would be “unnecessary,” and that the president shouldn’t be spending his waning days in office worrying about this.

-A president has the power to both pardon, in which a person is relieved of guilt and punishment, or commute a sentence, which reduces or eliminates the punishment but doesn’t exonerate the wrongdoing.
-It’s customary for a president to grant mercy at the end of his term, using the power of the office to wipe away records or end prison terms.
+For Rep. Liz Cheney, R-Wyo., another target of Trump's threats, said in a statement this week that his suggestion that she and others be jailed for the investigations "is a continuation of his assault on the rule of law and the foundations of our republic.”

 Before pardoning his son, Biden had repeatedly pledged not to do so.
 He said in a statement explaining his reversal that the prosecution had been poisoned by politics.
 The decision prompted criminal justice advocates and lawmakers to put additional public pressure on the administration to use that same power for everyday Americans.
 It wasn’t a very popular move; only about 2 in 10 Americans approved of his decision, according to a poll from The Associated Press-NORC Center for Public Affairs Research.